bheimbu/annoSnake/docs/source/databases.rst

 MicrobeAnnotator
 ^^^^^^^^^^^^^^^^

-During the setup of MicrobeAnnotator, an HTTP error may occur.
-This is due to the fact that the used url to download the InterPro tables is wrong.
-Again, have a look into the DAG of jobs
+An HTTP error may occur during MicrobeAnnotator setup.
+This is because the URL used to download the InterPro tables is incorrect.
+Again, look at your console

 .. code::